Conciseness on normal subgroups and new concise words from lower central and derived words: Introduction

 It was not until 2011 when new examples of concise words were discovered.
 In two independent papers, Abdollahi and Russo \cite{Ab-Ru}, and Fern\'andez-Alcober, Morigi and Traustason \cite{Fe-Mo-Tr} proved that the Engel word

 is concise for $n=2$, $3$ and $4$.
 To date, it is not known whether $e_n$ is concise for $n\ge 5$.
 The topic of conciseness experienced a revival in the last years in the works of Shumyatsky and his collaborators.
 On the one hand, they have studied some variations of conciseness in profinite groups, and on the other hand, they have proved that the following families of words are concise in all groups: \begin{enumerate} \item If $u_1$ and $u_2$ are non-commutator words in disjoint sets of variables, then $[u_1,u_2]$ is concise.
 (Delizia, Shumyatsky, Tortora, and Tota \cite{De-Sh-To-To}.)
 The same happens with commutators $[u_1,u_2,u_3]$ of non-commutators.
-(Azevedo, Shumyatsky \cite{Az-Sh}.) \item If $u=u(x_1,\ldots,x_k)$ is a non-commutator word and we produce copies of $u$ in disjoint variables by setting $u_i=u(x_{i1},\ldots,x_{ik})$ for $i=1,\ldots,r$, then $[u_1,\ldots,u_r]$ and $[v,u_1,\ldots,u_r]$ are concise, where $v$ is another non-commutator, disjoint from $u_1,\ldots,u_r$.
+(Azevedo, Shumyatsky \cite{Az-Sh}.) \item If $u=u(x_1,\ldots,x_k)$ is a non-commutator word and we produce copies of $u$ in disjoint variables by setting $u_i=u(x_{i1},\ldots,x_{ik})$ for $i=1,\ldots,r$, then $[u_1,\ldots,u_r]$ and $[v,u_1,\ldots,u_r]$ are concise, where $v$ is another non-commutator, in a set of variables disjoint from those of $u_1,\ldots,u_r$.
 (Azevedo, Shumyatsky \cite{Az-Sh}.) \item If $u$ is an outer commutator word and $v$ is a non-commutator in disjoint variables, then $[u,v]$ is concise.
-(Azevedo, Shumyatsky \cite{Az-Sh}.) \end{enumerate} In the light of the results in (v) and (vi) above, Azevedo and Shumyatsky made the following conjecture in \cite{Az-Sh}.
+(Azevedo, Shumyatsky \cite{Az-Sh}.) \end{enumerate} In the light of (v) and (vi) above, Azevedo and Shumyatsky made the following conjecture in \cite{Az-Sh}.

 \begin{conj}[Azevedo, Shumyatsky] Let $u_1,\ldots,u_r$ be non-commutator words in disjoint sets of variables.
 Then the word

 is concise. \end{conj}

 The main result in this paper is the proof of this conjecture, not only for lower central words, but also for derived words.